-Welcome to the Shakespeare Schools Festival - Malawi, which is now in its fourth year!
+Welcome to the Shakespeare Schools Festival - Malawi, which is now in its fifth year!

 Kamuzu Academy is pleased to be able to contribute to an international movement that encourages young people to gain first-hand experience of the performance of Shakespeare on stage.